So everyone was happy to know that Bella is not so easily gullible,

 At five in the evening, Bella was hugging her best friend and her family goodbye.
 She was leaving to spend her Christmas Eve with Edward—alone—at home.
 They had made the plans, and she promised they would have the time alone.
 They spent their evening near the Christmas tree, sipping mulled cider, and making out like teenagers.
 They exchanged gifts, and both were touched by the thoughtfulness of the other.

-Edward had bought a beautiful, rose-gold colored necklace with matching earrings.
+Edward had bought an exquisite, rose-gold colored necklace with matching earrings.
 They had beautiful, pink, teardrop shaped diamonds, and when Bella saw them, she gasped in surprise and awe.
 It was the loveliest jewelry set she had ever seen.

 "Oh, Edward," Bella smiled through the tears that filled her eyes, "I have never seen anything so lovely."